geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now in the distance seen, a dim red light
 Told where the foes rush'd onward to the fight:
 First Kapnos, Spintheros, Aleinos, came,
-Dalos, and Phlogos in his robe of flame ;
+Dalos, and Phlogos in his robe of flame;
 Empreesmos, Anthrachis, Thermotes there,
 With Spodos, Phlegon, Causimos appear,
 And bright Ignicomus with blazing hair.
 There Marmarygos, Chliarotes glow'd,
-There his bright face the swift Lampedon show'd ; Beyond, of armed sprites a radiant train
+There his bright face the swift Lampedon show'd; Beyond, of armed sprites a radiant train
 With hasty footsteps shake the echoing plain;
 High in the midst, the haughty Pyros shone,